seanko16/cybersecurity-portfolio/TryHackMe/Ip-and-Domain-Threat-Intel.md

 # IP and Domain Threat Intelligence
 ## Overview
-During this room, I explored indicators of suspicious files and learned how to identify and investigate potential threats.
-Key topics included heuristic filename indicators, file hashing, threat intelligence correlation, and safe analysis of malicious files.
+During this room, I explored indicators of suspicious domains and IPs and learned how to enrich them for SOC triage.
+Key topics included **DNS record analysis, ASN and IP enrichment, reverse DNS, and geolocation**.
+I also learned how to combine ASN context, ownership info, and IP patterns to identify malicious infrastructure or risky hosting.

+---

 ## 🛡️ Domain Triage DNS Checklist